CalvinHartwell/getting-started-with-kylo/chapter1/section1.md

-# Chapter 1, Section 1: Introduction to Kylo, NiFi and Hadoop
+# Introduction to Kylo, NiFi and Hadoop

-### Introduction
+## Introduction to Hadoop

+Todo.

+## Welcome NiFi and Kylo

+Todo.